Google delays widely-panned "Nexus Q" orb gadget

 As part of Google's foray into consumer hardware, the Nexus Q was touted as being made in the U.S.A. and reflected the nascent trend of "reshoring" manufacturing operations.

-The cross between a streaming video box and an audio amplifier is Google's first end-to-end hardware undertaking, a facet of its broader push into a hardware arena dominated by Apple Inc (AAPL.O) and Samsung Electronics (005930.KS).
+The cross between a streaming video box and an audio amplifier is Google's first end-to-end hardware undertaking, a facet of its broader push into a hardware arena dominated by Apple Inc and Samsung Electronics.
 Apart from the Nexus 7, Google is also promoting its "Google Glass" augmented-reality eyeglasses.